OmarMuhammedAli/Trivia/README.md

 ### Getting Started

-* Base URL: Currently this application is only hosted locally.
-The backend is hosted at `http://127.0.0.1:5000/`
+* Base URL:This application is only hosted locally at the moment `http://127.0.0.1:5000/`
 * Authentication: This version does not require authentication or API keys.

 ### Error Handling

-Errors are returned as JSON in the following format:<br>
+Errors are returned as JSON and are formatted in the following manner:<br>

     {
         "success": False,